Markhan1/Todos-App/README.md

 The first terminal is in route `/server`, enter command `npm run start` or `npm run devStart`, it will start the DB server.

 Once the server is running, the second terminal is in route `/client`, enter command `npm run start`, it will start the client server.
+And a browser should automatically open with the client server.
+If not, open a browser and enter the client URI (http://127.0.0.1:3000)

 ###### Note: Only authorized users can access your server.
 So make sure you have account(s) in firebase authentication ( that you created and know the password to ).